kean/Nuke/Documentation/Guides/image-formats.md

 }
 ```

+> In order to determine image type, use `ImageType` initializer which takes data as input. `ImageType` represets uniform type identifiers, or UTI.

 When you register a decoder, you have access to the entire decoding context for the given decoding session:

 ```swift